Jump to top menu Jump to main menu Jump to content

 Internal Medicine Laboratories

-Our main mission is to pioneer innovation in research, education and care by bringing science to the patient.
-To achieve this objective, we aim to continually develop new (digital) technologies and innovations within the department in research, education and care.
+We pioneer innovation in research, education and care by bringing science to the patient.
+We continually develop and apply new (digital) technologies within our department, and test these innovations in practice.
+We actively test these innovations in practice, so that scientific knowledge directly benefits our patients while improving the way we research, teach and provide care.

 About our Department